ppy/osu-wiki/news/2026/2026-09-26-osu-world-cup-2026-registrations-now-open.md

 ![](/wiki/Tournaments/OWC/2026/img/owc2026-banner.jpg)

-For this year, there are no major changes from 2025, with the exception of an increase in the mappool size from Round of 16, as well as a best of 11 format to accompany it.
-If you still need a refresher, look no further – we got you covered.
+There are no major changes for this year except for an expanded Round of 16 mappool, which will now run on a best-of-11 format.
+If you need a quick refresher on how the updated format works, we've got you covered.

-## Group stage
+## Tournament format

 While the tournament still features the classic Qualifier stage, we have changed the usual Round of 32 for a Group stage.
 Instead of the usual 32 teams, there are **40 seeds** up for grabs – but there's a catch.
 The 40 qualifying teams will be divided into three distinct tiers: